rwxrob/lab/README.md

-# Lab Exploration and Experimentation
+# Labs for Exploring, Experimenting, Exercising

 *Learning happens in the lab, not the lecture hall.*